 For art enthusiasts and entertainment seekers, the village organizes art shows and outdoor music festivals throughout the year that reflect the local culture.
 In town, you’ll find unique boutiques and crafty gift shops where you can buy handmade gifts and accessories crafted by local artists.

-When is the best time to stay in a vacation rental in Saint-Sauveur?
+The best time to stay in a vacation rental in Saint-Sauveur

 If you are hoping to take advantage of Saint-Sauveur’s many ski runs and stay in a chalet, the best time to come is between November and February.
 The short daylight hours won’t stop you from enjoying the slopes, as night skiing is prevalent in the region.
 Spring can still be very cold, and depending on the temperature and snowfall, you may still be able to enjoy some winter sports.